 A big part of your divorce strategy should include seeking the advice and guidance of an experienced divorce lawyer.
 Every divorce is unique and it’s essential to consult a knowledgeable family law attorney to understand how your specific circumstances affect the process.

-They’re usually full of divorce tips and strategies.
-A qualified divorce lawyer will educate you on your rights, your options, and provide guidance navigating the divorce process.
+Attorneys are usually full of divorce tips and strategies.
+A qualified divorce lawyer will educate you on your rights, let you know your options, and provide guidance in navigating the divorce process.

 Even if you take a do-it-yourself approach, consider consulting a family law attorney.
-You may not retain them for the long haul, but sometimes with just a consultation, they point you in the right direction, offer advice, and let you know if they see any specific issues you need to be aware of.
+You may not retain them for the long haul, but sometimes with just a consultation, they point you in the right direction, offer advice, and inform you of any specific issues you need to be aware of.

-If you reach an agreement, it often benefits you to have a professional look over the paperwork to ensure it’s all on the level.
+If you reach an agreement, it also often benefits you to have a professional look over the paperwork to ensure it’s all on the level.

 Divorce is also stressful.
 You shouldn’t overlook the emotional impact and the toll it takes.
 Beyond a divorce lawyer, consider tools to help support your mental and emotional well-being.
 Working with a therapist may provide useful tools to manage stress and cope with a difficult situation.

 Related Reading: How Long Does Divorce Take?

 3. Establish the Right Precedents

 There are a number of ways that establishing a precedent can help (or hurt) you in divorce.